Looking for fun things to do with kids in Nashville? This guide, written by a Nashville mom, has all the best things to do in Nashville with kids.

 What to Skip

 You might notice that I left off the Adventure Science Center.
 Honestly, I think the science center is really overpriced and overrated.
 Sure, your kids will have fun, but it is not worth the ticket price for the amount of time you will spend there.
+I have been with my kids at every age – toddler to middle school and it is never worth it.
 I vote for skipping it.
 If you want to visit a science center in Middle Tennessee, the Discovery Center at Murfreesboro is much better.

 A Guide for Kids' Activities in Nashville